CFA® Exam Historical Pass Rates

 *Category ranges have been adjusted to a total of 100%.
 Financial Reporting and Corporate Finance have been combined to compare all years.
 Additionally, Equity Investments, Fixed Income, Derivatives, and Alternative Investments have also been combined into “Asset Classes.”

-In the early 2000s, corporate finance became a major topic domain on its own when before it had been grouped with accounting.
-The accounting topic also evolved during this time period, becoming “financial statement analysis” and then “financial reporting and analysis.”
-At the beginning of the century, the CFA exam still grouped asset classes together into a single topic with a target weight, but each major asset class was given its own targeting weighting in 2007.
-The derivatives asset class was also promoted to a major asset class alongside equities, fixed income, and alternative investments.
+In the early 2000s, Corporate Finance emerged as a significant topic domain on its own, whereas it had previously been grouped with accounting.
+The accounting topic evolved during this period, transitioning to “financial statement analysis” and later “financial reporting and analysis.”
+At the beginning of the century, the CFA exam still grouped asset classes together into a single topic with a target weight, but by 2007, each major asset class was assigned its own target weighting.
+Notably, the derivatives asset class was promoted to a major category alongside equities, fixed income, and alternative investments.

-During the 2000s, the portfolio management topic was expanded to include wealth planning due to the rising popularity of defined contribution plans and the concurrent decline of defined benefit plans.
-Financial reporting, corporate finance, and quantitative methods were eventually cut entirely from the Level III exam.
+Throughout the 2000s, the portfolio management topic was expanded to encompass wealth planning, reflecting the rising popularity of defined contribution plans and the concurrent decline of defined benefit plans.
+Consequently, financial reporting, corporate finance, and quantitative methods were eventually removed entirely from the Level III exam.

 Item set questions were introduced into the Level II and Level III exams in 2000.
 By 2005, the Level II exam was comprised solely of item-set questions.
 The constructed response (essay) questions in the Level III exam have also evolved to become more specific and less open-ended.
 The essay questions today are certainly a far cry from the broad equity or fixed-income essay questions of the 1963 exam.

-Other notable changes through the 2000s include the Global Investment Performance Standards replacing the AIMR Performance Presentation Standards in 2005, an increased focus on the International Financial Reporting Standards (IFRS), a general shift from specific accounting topics towards financial analysis, expansion of relative valuation techniques, the introduction of fixed-income hedging methodologies, more material on different alternative investments (private equity, commodities, and hedge funds), and the addition of behavioral finance topics.
+Other notable changes throughout the 2000s include the implementation of the Global Investment Performance Standards, which replaced the AIMR Performance Presentation Standards in 2005.
+There was also an increased focus on the International Financial Reporting Standards (IFRS), a general shift from specific accounting topics towards financial analysis, the expansion of relative valuation techniques, the introduction of fixed-income hedging methodologies, more material on various alternative investments (private equity, commodities, and hedge funds), and the addition of behavioral finance topics.

 Falling Pass Rates